 Mark's experience in bioprocess engineering includes both microbial and mammalian processes, from fermentation through bulk fill, and at scales from pilot through large-scale commercial.
 He has been responsible for scale-up, technology transfer and manufacturing support, as well as generation of regulatory filings and presentations to regulatory agencies.
 He has worked extensively with the process design of new facilities from conceptual through detailed design, as well as the design and start-up of bioprocess equipment.
 His technical specialization is in the area of primary product recovery, including centrifugal separation, depth filtration and cell disruption.

-Gary Camblin has been in the analytical world of the large molecule pharmaceutical industry for over 20 years, working with cytokines, monoclonal antibodies and oligonucleotides.
+Gary Camblin has been in the analytical world of the large molecule pharmaceutical industry since 1996, working with cytokines, monoclonal antibodies and oligonucleotides.
 He began his career at Amgen, where he developed expertise in fundamental laboratory techniques, chromatographic and separation method development, qualification, transfer and validation, and biochemical characterization of proteins and glycoproteins.
 From 2007 to 2016, Gary was an Attribute Sciences Team Leader at Amgen, responsible for product specific technical leadership, stewardship and management of commercialization, commercial support and analytical lifecycle projects.
 In this role, he worked very closely with various cross-functional partners and stakeholders such as: Process Development to guide and support development or change initiatives; Product Quality to define control strategies and determine comparability for post-approval changes; Quality Control for assay trending, improvement and validation; Manufacturing and QA during out of trend, out of specification or non-conformance investigations; Regulatory Affairs for authoring, editing and reviewing CMC sections of IND/INDa, BLA and post-approval Briefing Document, Comparability Protocol, CBE, PAS and APR filings; and site Audit/Compliance functions in preparation for and during inspections.
 Prior to joining RMC, Gary was a QC Senior Scientist at Ophthotech, responsible for technical oversight, management and data review/audit of contract testing partners, in support of commercialization activities for a PEGylated oligonucleotide aptamer.

 Prior to joining RMC, she was the Manager of Process Development at GlobeImmune and a Scientist in Process Development at SmithKline Beecham.
 Dr. Quick received her PhD in Chemical and Biological Engineering from the University of Colorado at Boulder, MS in Chemical Engineering from Cornell University, and BS in Chemical Engineering from NC State University.